CIRCLE Policies and Procedures

 Hate speech and discrimination of others is not tolerated at CIRCLE events or interactions.
 Please see the Hate Speech Policy under our Violence Policy.

 CIRCLE is a diverse, secular group.
-As such, we ask that CIRCLE events and discussions not involve religion (either for or against) and remain truly secular.
+As such, we ask that CIRCLE events and discussions not involve religion (either for or against)/ religious content and remain truly secular.
 This allows us to focus on the goal of forming our community and learning together.

 Similarly, CIRCLE is an apolitical group with members of diverse beliefs.
 While we encourage and appreciate classes that teach civics, current political issues, and government, we respectfully request that families not organize a class that teaches a particular political stance or offer events in coordination with groups linked to either side of politically polarizing topics.
-While this may limit some potential classes, this policy allows CIRCLE to maintain a neutral stance.
+While this may limit some potential classes, this policy allows CIRCLE to foster community rather than division.
 If you have questions regarding whether a class would be permitted, please contact a local administrator prior to class submission.
 Events which are not sensitive to this potential to polarize CIRCLE risk not being approved.

 CIRCLE may take photographs of students and families at organizational functions for use in yearbooks, newsletters, websites, social media, etc. However, names will not appear next to any photographs which may be used on public sites, social media, or e-mails.